pocketpy/pocketpy/docs/features/deploy.md

 The feature requires pocketpy version >= `2.1.7`
 !!!

-You can deploy your pocketpy program as bytecode files, which slightly improves the loading speed of your program.
+You can deploy your pocketpy program as `.pyc` files, which are compiled bytecodes with necessary metadata.
+This slightly improves the loading speed of your program.

 It also makes your users unable to get your source code directly, unless they do expensive reverse engineering.